Epicguru/FontStashXNA/README.md

 * It's possible to have multiple ttf fonts per one FontSystem(i.e. one ttf with Latin characters, second with Japanese characters and third with emojis)
 * Colored text
 * Blurry and stroked text
-* Possibility to use custom renderer
+* Possibility to use custom renderer instead of SpriteBatch

 ## Adding Reference
 There are two ways of referencing FontStashXNAs in the project: